 The Moment of Truth

 No longer just wishful thinking.
-Now it can be done for you, any day, at any time of day.
+Now it can be done for you, any time you call.
 Just dial Kupat Ha'ir's 24-hour number, donate $72, and give over the name to pray for together with your personal request.
-On that very same day Kupat Ha'ir's representatives will set out with your kvittel, and pray on your behalf at seven of the holiest sites in Eretz Yisroel.
+Within 24 hours Kupat Ha'ir's representatives will set out with your kvittel, and pray on your behalf at seven of the holiest sites in Eretz Yisroel.

 The Moment of Truth